oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Form Validation</button>
 <div class="content" style="display: none;" markdown="1">

+**Validation of Email Addresses**

+Some things to consider when validating email addresses:

+* The purpose of validating an email address is to confirm that the user didn't accidently enter an invalid value (such as their name).
+It will be unlikely to catch someone doing this on purpose.
+* There is no such thing as the perfect regex for email addresses because email addresses vary so widely.
+The only way to truly confirm an email address is to send it an email with a verification link.
+* It is easy to disable javascript validation, so client-side verification cannot be relied on (except as a first pass).
+Verification also needs to be done on the server.
+* It is generally best to use the simplest "good enough" regex for validating email addresses.
+A regex such as `/^\S+@\S+$/i` will catch most user errors but will fail for addresses like "me@here@there.com", which are valid email addresses.
+If edge cases like these are a concern, it is better to skip the regex and just go straight to the "email with a link" step.

+**Implementation**

 Add `validationRules`, `valid` and `touched` values to the form state:

 ```jsx